"We may not change the entire world, but we can change the whole world for one child; one family; one community at a time." - Bryant McGill

 Mitigating Spiritual and Human Root Causes of Poverty through Theological Reflection, Prayer and Action

 We are developing a Multi-faith Guide on child poverty.
+This guide provides a general overview of the nature and scope of child poverty that you can use for informational and educational purposes.
+Moreover, it highlights the positive roles that religious communities can, (and in reality), do serve in advocating for the eradication of child poverty by emphasizing the benefits of inter-faith coordination and collaboration in promoting children's rights.
+Through this guide, we will provide you with the resources to equip you, your faith community and organisation with the relevant knowledge and skills needed to effectively address Child Poverty.
 The easy-to-use guide includes inspirational reflections from Buddhist, Christian, Hindu, Jewish, Muslim, Sikh and other faith traditions.
 It also offers practical suggestions on projects which can be undertaken by individuals and communities to reduce poverty in general and child poverty in particular.
 The guide has brief case studies which also provide useful learning points.
 The Multi-faith Guide will be made available for download and use.

 Combating Structural Causes of Poverty through Interfaith Advocacy and Lobbying